Dark Planet (2008 film): Reception

 Dark Planet was met with mixed reviews.
-According to Russian review aggregator Kritikanstvo.ru, both parts hold an approximate approval rating around 6 of 10, based on 20 reviews.
+According to Russian review aggregator Kritikanstvo, both parts hold an approximate approval rating around 6 of 10, based on 20 reviews.
 Many critics praised the film for being surprisingly faithful to the novel.
 Some praised the film's visual effects and action, while others criticized the work of the director and editor.
 A Mir Fantastiki review called the film a "chaotic mash of visual, dramatical and musical components, each of which separately has quite high quality".
 "As a result, the film is scattered throughout a sequence of "beautiful pictures" that do not shape an integrated view of the world", agrees Total DVD.
 Vasiliy Stepanov's acting as Maxim was met with criticism, but some of the supporting actors, such as Serebryakov and Garmash, were praised.

-The film was a relative commercial failure.
-Despite grossing around $30 million from two parts summarily and ranking among the top-grossing films of Russia's modern cinema, it did not repay its budget of $36 million.
+The film was not commercially successful.
+Despite grossing around $30 million from two parts together and ranking among the top-grossing films of Russia's modern cinema, it did not repay its budget of $36 million.
 The movie was released for home video very shortly after it exited theatres.
 According to Bondarchuk, this helped the film to become profitable eventually.

 Boris Strugatsky, the only one of the book's co-authors who lived to see the film, said the film is a "directors' success", noting its faithfulness to the novel.
 He praised the work of Serebryakov (Strider), Bondarchuk (Prosecutor General) and Garmash (Zef), but expressed disappointment over the work of Kutsenko (Vepr'), Mikhalkova (Ordi Tader) and Merzlikin (Funk).
 He noted Stepanov as one of the biggest successes of the film, saying that "Maxim Kammerer is exactly as we imagined him".